PaulSamways/site/projects/gopkgsearch.md

 Modes:

+`join`
-`join`: Find all types or methods that contain the word 'join'.
+Find all types or methods that contain the word 'join'.

+`utf8.rune`
-`utf8.rune`: Searching only in the utf8 package, find all types of methods that contain the word 'rune'.
+Searching only in the utf8 package, find all types of methods that contain the word 'rune'.

+`http.request.form`
-`http.request.form`: Searching only in the http.Request type, find all methods that contain the word 'form'.
+Searching only in the http.Request type, find all methods that contain the word 'form'.

 ## Screenshot